redhat-actions/push-to-registry/README.md

 ## Action Outputs

-`registry-paths`: The List of registry paths to which the tag(s) were pushed.<br>
+`registry-paths`: A JSON array of registry paths to which the tag(s) were pushed.<br>
-For example, `quay.io/username/spring-image:v1,quay.io/username/spring-image:v2`.
+For example, `[ quay.io/username/spring-image:v1,quay.io/username/spring-image:latest ]`.

 `digest`: The pushed image digest, as written to the `digestfile`.<br>
 For example, `sha256:66ce924069ec4181725d15aa27f34afbaf082f434f448dc07a42daa3305cdab3`.
-For multiple tags, digest remains same.
+For multiple tags, the digest remains same.

 ## Examples